lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 Supported settings
 ^^^^^^^^^^^^^^^^^^

+**accountingGroup**
+    The name of the group to use by the batch system for accounting purposes (if applicable).

+**accountingUser**
+    The username the batch system should use for accounting purposes (if applicable).
+Usually, this is the operating system username.
+However, this setting allows one to use a custom value instead.

 **butlerConfig**
     Location of the Butler configuration file needed by BPS to create run collection entry in Butler dataset repository